 Photocopying: In Library during normal opening hours.
-5p per A4 single side using card purchased or borrowed from Librarians.
+Costs are the same as for printing (below).
 Cards can be bought from Library Office for £5 and recharged in £1 denominations.
-Photocopier also available 24/7 in IT facilities room, as below.
+Photocopier also available 24/7 in Part II common room, as below.